schirrel/vi-canvas-mock/README.md

 # vi-canvas-mock

-fork of vi-canvas-mock to use canvas mock on vitest without any vitest dependency
+This is a fork of [jest-canvas-mock](https://github.com/hustcc/jest-canvas-mock) replacing the use of Jest to Vitest to have a zero Jest dependancy canvas mock.
+The code and the mock was develop by @hustcc i simpli replace jest with vi.

+Thanks for the work @hustcc <3